 These wholesale price results corroborate the softness in non-energy commodity indexes -- including metals, where aluminum-producer Alcoa just issued a profit warning.
 (Alcoa stock promptly dropped 7 percent.)

 The commodity-price rebound of 2003 was a normal, post-tax-cut, first-recovery-year bounce, especially as it came off the deflationary trend of 2000 to 2002.
 But now price trends on the wholesale side are settling into a very docile range.
 This should be of no concern to policymakers at the Federal Reserve.
-Price
+Price stability on the producer front is the new watchword.
+There?s simply no inflation warning in any of this.

 Here?s some more evidence: The value of the dollar has stabilized relative to commodities (including gold) and foreign currencies.
 The inflation-forecasting government bond spread (the 10-year Treasury market rate minus the 10-year Treasury inflation-adjusted rate) has recently fallen below its 200-day and 50-day moving averages.
 This confirms that expected inflation is coming down along with actual inflation.